knime/knime-python/org.knime.python3.nodes/documentation.md

 └── my_conda_env.yml
 ```

-> See [Tutorial 1](#tutorial-1-your-first-python-node-from-scratch) above for an example.
+> See [Tutorial 1](#tutorial-1-writing-your-first-python-node-extension-from-scratch) above for an example.

-To use this KNIME Python extension locally, set the `knime.python.extension.config` system property either in your KNIME launch configuration's VM arguments in Eclipse.
-See the chapters **Registering Python extensions during development** and **Customizing the Python executable** at the end of this document.
+To use this KNIME Python extension locally, set the `knime.python.extension.config` system property in your KNIME launch configuration's VM arguments in Eclipse.
+See the [Registering Python extensions during development](#registering-python-extensions-during-development) and [Customizing the Python executable](#customizing-the-python-executable) sections at the end of this document.

 ## Defining a KNIME Node in Python: Full API

-A Python KNIME node needs to implement the `execute` and `configure` methods, so it will generally be a class.
-The node description is automatically generated from the docstrings of the class and the `execute` method.
+A Python KNIME node needs to implement the `configure` and `execute` methods, so it will generally be a class.
+The node description is _automatically generated from the docstrings_ of the class and the `execute` method.
 The node's location in KNIME's _Node Repository_ as well as its icon are specified in the `@kn.node` decorator.

-The simplest possible node does nothing but passing an input table to its output unmodified:
+The simplest possible node does nothing but pass an input table to its output unmodified.
+In the example below, we define a class `MyNode` and indicate that it is a KNIME node by decorating it with `@kn.node`.
+We then "attach" an input table and an output table to the node by decorating it with `@kn.input_table` and `@kn.output_table` respectively.
+Finally, we implement the two required methods, `configure` and `execute`.

 ```python
 from typing import List, Tuple